armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-10.md

     - 123567
     - 891234
 ```

-The permissions will be not load and it is because the values was expected to be strings not numbers;
-a quick solution to this was surround the values with quotes as following:
+The permissions did not load because the Agent expected strings and not numbers.
+You had surround the values with quotes like the following:
 ```
 permissions:
   READ: